ArnaudHemmerle/3DRICN/README.md

 # 3DRICN
 Code for reconstruction of 3DRICN images of a lamellipodium.
+See Dejardin et al. DOI: 10.1021/acs.nanolett.8b03134

 1) You first need to run simulations of the reflectivity for the various conditions (INA, wavelength, d, h, nin).
 To do so, edit Main_simu.py to modify the parameters of the calculation and launch it with "python Main_simu.py"